SahnouneAyaa/React-Fetching-Methods/README.md

 During the workshop, we used Chrome DevTools to measure response times, compare performance and discuss the strengths and trade-offs of each approach.

-This project reflects both my learning journey and my experience teaching modern React data-fetching patterns in a collaborative educational setting.

 ## Tech Stack